ankitdotpy/spyneai-assignment/project_1/README.md

 ```

 The results are by default stores in `data/output` directory.
 All the requires dataset and image paths can be changed at the top of `main.py` file.

-## Additional Notes
-The code does not function correctly.
-Noise removal from mask, and car extraction works.
-Need to take a fresh approach to align cars and shadows.